 This Practice Note looks at how to further down‑select tenderers by evaluating their economic strength and technical/professional ability, concluding with a checklist of the key considerations for assessing eligibility.

-The UK public procurement regime derives from EU law, and is therefore impacted by the UK’s withdrawal from the EU (subject to the relevant transitional arrangements).
+The UK public procurement regime derives from EU law, and is therefore impacted by the UK’s withdrawal from the EU and the end of the transition period.
 For general updates, see: Brexit timeline.
 For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.